 Going for a walk or doing light exercise can also help.
 Physical activity increases blood flow which will help your body metabolize THC much faster.
 However, suppose you feel your heart racing or experience difficulty breathing (likely from increased anxiety).
 In that case, this option may not be the best choice.
 Be sure to do whatever feels most comfortable for your situation.

-Check the Kitchen
+If You’re Too High, Check the Kitchen

 Believe it or not, many everyday kitchen items can help ease the adverse side effects you are experiencing from consuming too much THC.